Jakob Poeltl Player Props: Raptors vs. Hornets

 Jakob Poeltl Insights vs. the Hornets

-- The Hornets allow 46.3 rebounds per game, ranking 29th in the NBA.
+- The Hornets are the 29th-ranked team in the NBA, conceding 46.3 rebounds per game.

-- The Hornets are the 18th-ranked squad in the league, giving up 25.8 assists per game.
+- The Hornets concede 26 assists per contest, 20th-ranked in the league.

 Jakob Poeltl vs. the Hornets